-Infighting, missteps and a son-in-law hungry for action: Inside the Trump administration’s troubled coronavirus response
+Infighting, missteps and a son-in-law hungry for results: Inside the Trump administration’s troubled coronavirus response

 Birx also figured prominently at the news conference, where she held up a large poster explaining how the new testing website would theoretically work.
 Pence and Kushner personally worked with digital staffers to design the graphic elements of the poster.

 The optics of the news conference conveyed mixed messages.
 While Trump sought to show command, he became a public example for poor practices.
-After being exposed to people who have tested positive for the coronavirus, Trump all week refused to get tested himself, but announced Saturday he had been tested overnight Friday and was awaiting the results.
+After being exposed to people who have tested positive for the coronavirus, Trump all week refused to get tested himself, but announced Saturday he had been tested overnight Friday.
+(On Saturday night, his physician released a statement saying Trump did not have the novel coronavirus.)

-Instead of displaying social distancing, he closely surrounded himself on the Rose Garden platform with other people, shared a lone microphone with them, and shook hands with an array of executives.
+Instead of displaying social distancing Friday afternoon, he closely surrounded himself on the Rose Garden platform with other people, shared a lone microphone with them, and shook hands with an array of executives.

 Only one industry leader — Bruce Greenstein, a home health care services executive — tried to demonstrate the behavior advised by public health experts; when Trump leaned in for a handshake, he instead offered an elbow bump.